 Despite the fact that many governments have already enacted or announced the regulations specific to IoT security, most (95%) businesses believe there should be uniform regulations in place, a finding that is echoed by consumers, with Gemalto research indicating that 95% expect IoT devices to be governed by security regulations.

-The UK government is among the to make a move by developing and publishing a Code Practice for manufacturers consumer IoT devices in October 2018, while in May 2019, the government announced it was moving ahead with plans to ensure that IoT devices are better protected from cyber attacks by introducing measures to require that basic cyber security features are built into internet-connected devices.
+The UK government is among the first to make a move by developing and publishing a Code of Practice for manufacturers of consumer IoT devices in October 2018, while in May 2019, the government announced it was moving ahead with plans to ensure that IoT devices are better protected from cyber attacks by introducing measures to require that basic cyber security features are built into internet-connected devices.

-However, security industry commentators have said that the code practice and the planned standards based on that code practice will not be effective until every IoT device is compliant, further underlining the importance organisations recognising the cyber security threat IoT devices pose and taking steps to mitigate that threat.
+However, security industry commentators have said that the code of practice and the planned standards based on that code of practice will not be effective until every IoT device is compliant, further underlining the importance of organisations recognising the cyber security threat IoT devices pose and taking steps to mitigate that threat.